-Jimmie Davis State Park in Chatham, Louisiana is the place to visit for RV vacations.
+Jimmie Davis State Park in the small town of Chatham, Louisiana is the place to visit for RV vacations.
 The park, nestled in a wooded pine forest that overlooks Caney Creek Reservoir, offers both beautiful sceneries combined with adventure and recreation.

-Jimmie Davis State Park, named for the “You are My Sunshine” singer and one of Louisiana’s most loved governors, is a favorite place for water recreation.
-The park, located on a peninsula on the Caney Creek Reservoir, draws visitors from near and far because of the numerous explorable inlets and water-front views through the park.
-The lake, enjoyable from the surface, is also a must-visit for anglers because what lies underneath the surface of the water.
-As of 2016, the most massive redear sunfish and the fattest largemouth bass ever caught in the state of Louisiana were caught on the reservoir.
+Jimmie Davis State Park, named for the “You Are My Sunshine” singer and one of Louisiana’s most loved governors, is a favorite place for aquatic recreation.
+Located on a peninsula on the Caney Creek Reservoir, draws visitors from near and far because of the numerous explorable inlets and water-front views through the park.
+The lake, enjoyable from the surface, is also a must-visit for anglers because of what lies underneath the surface of the water.
+As of 2016, the most massive red ear sunfish and the fattest largemouth bass ever caught in the state of Louisiana were caught in the reservoir.

+Much of your traveling will likely be rural roads and can be dark, narrow, and winding.
+It is best to take your time and stay alert while driving.
+Take breaks at least every two hours or so, if you are the only one driving.
+Otherwise, you can switch drivers every so often.
 Before entering the park, all visitors must stop at the entrance station and pay the daily park fee.
 Louisiana State Parks collects a fee from all visitors over the age of three and under the age of 62.
-This fee is a separate cost from camping and other recreational fees.

 Jimmie Davis State Park, a year-round facility, operates within the posted park hours.
 Hours of operation vary, so check with the park for the most up to date information.
 Gates close at night, so visitors need to be aware of these times to avoid any problems getting in and out of the campground.

-The Jimmie Davis State Park campground is a year-round, pet-friendly facility.
-Each site is equipped with a fire ring, table, and tent pad.
-The paved, back in spaces vary in length from 42 to 76 feet.
-Each site has water and electricity hookups.
-Depending on the space, power ranges from 20 to 50 amps.
-Select locations offer campers a view of the lake.
+The campground at Jimmie Davis State Park is a year-round, pet-friendly facility with 73 campsites.
+Each campsite has its own campfire ring, picnic table, and a tent pad.
+The paved, back-in spaces vary in length from 42 to 76 feet.
+Each site also has water and electricity hookups so you can cook indoors or out.
+Depending on the space, the power ranges from 20 to 50 amps.
+Of the 73 sites, 21 premium locations offer RVers a view of the lake.

-The campground has a comfort station with showers, and all campers can use the laundry facility and the dump station.
-Please observe quiet hours by silencing generators between the hours of 9 pm and 6 am.
+The campground has a comfort station with modern restrooms and hot showers, and all campers can use the laundry facility and the dump station.
+Please observe quiet hours by silencing generators between the hours of 9 PM and 6 AM.
+Reservations can be made online or by phone from two days to 13 months in advance.
 When making your reservations, be aware that a minimum stay applies to certain days of the week.

 Bring your comfortable shoes and spend the day outside at the park.
 The designated multi-use hiking and biking trail inside of the park is a short half-mile trail suitable for many different ability levels.
 While out on your walk or bike ride, look for wildlife and enjoy the lush Louisiana forest, or walk to one of the sheltered picnic areas for lunch.
 Spending time in nature is what makes this park so enjoyable, and because the trail isn’t long, you can get outside and repeat your walk many times during your trip.